 Many carbonate reservoir to nonreservoir layers remain largely undifferentiated using either a total or a spectral gamma log (Figure 2).
-This reflects the lack of radiogenic clays in most carbonate intervals and the ability of uranium to be mobilised in crossflows of subsurface waters.
-So, in this case, what exactly does a Vclay calculation mean in terms of reservoir determination (net to gross).
+This reflects the lack of radiogenic clays in most carbonate intervals and uranium's ability to be mobilised in crossflows of subsurface waters.
+So, in this case, what exactly does a Vclay calculation mean in reservoir determination (net to gross).
 In my experience, not much.
 Only when other more responsive well-logs are used, typically via a neutron-density overlay, do porosity-relevant reservoir layers become resolvable (Figure 2).
 Only then can Vclay be estimated using this responsive well log suite and so used to calculate a meaningful net to gross.

 2. Conventional well-log signatures of a carbonate succession in the Permian Lower Clear Fork Fm.
 Texas.
 Note the lack of response in the gamma log to changing lithologies, as logged in the core.
 Density and neutron values better reflect lithology and measured core plug porosities (after Ruppel and Jones 2006).

 Evaluation or quantification of porosity in any hydrocarbon reservoir varies according to the measurement technique and scaling of the sample volume (Figure 3).
 If the value comes from a well log (density, neutron or sonic), then we measure a response to nuclear bombardment or the passage of a sound wave.
 This samples a cylinder or ellipse of information collected in the vicinity of the wellbore.
 We then apply a set of assumptions about matrix and fluid properties to convert that physical measurement into an estimate of porosity.